Paisena/Sound-Generator/README.md

 Enable Choord: Enabling chord will play several notes at the same time.

 Enable 8-Bit: Enabling 8-bit will make the sound more 8-bit.

+Frequency Slide: Changes the pitch over time.
+Lower values makes the pitch go lower, higher value makes the pitch go higher.\nAmount of change controls the speed the pitch changes at.
+Affects the length of the sound

+Known Limitations:

+Cannot create sounds that have multiple frequency slides.
+Frequency slides with 8-bit enabled lead to being very harsh to the ears.
+Can only generate one type of chord, no chord customizability.